 Now, of course, you’ve moved on from such silliness.

 Or not.
-(For an updated Google Easter Egg, try instructing your Google Assistant to ‘Sing me a song’.)
+(Google 'cat' or 'dog' and press the paw button, or try instructing your Google Assistant to ‘Sing me a song’.)

 The truth is, Easter Eggs are a timeless joy.
 Not only do they provide a break from the mundane, but they can actually enhance the B2B customer experience.
 These hidden gems showcase your brand personality, motivate visitors to explore your site further and create memorable, shareable moments.